 What are the symptoms?

-Some of the symptoms that cataracts are developing are: decreasing, blurred or double vision, difficulty seeing at night or seeing halos in bright light, difficulty with depth perception, seeing colors, and/or difficulty reading.
+Some of the symptoms that cataracts are progressing include: blurred vision, decreased night vision, halos around bright lights, trouble with night vision, difficulty with depth perception, and difficulty reading.
 The development of cataracts is sometimes unavoidable as it can be caused simply by age, or hereditary conditions, but it can also be caused by eye trauma, diabetes, long term use of some medications like oral steroids, ultraviolet radiation, and smoking.

 If you are experiencing any of the symptoms mentioned above, contact MidWest Eye Center to schedule an appointment at (800) 385-EYES (3937).